UgoDaves/AirBnB-Data-Analytics-project/README.md

 1. How do we make accurate decisions on the best approach to take in order to create successful AirBnB listings?
 My strategy includes:
 -  Make a list of the top ten most successful hosts, and analyze their overal revenue.
--  Analyzing District areas with the higest turn out.
+-  Analyzing areas with the higest turn out.
 -  Identify the most popular accomodation category.
 -  Analyze the average number of bedrooms, beds and baths.